Nathaniel Buchwald: Career

-Up to September 1933, Buchwald served as Moscow correspondent for the publications like the Communist Party USA's official newspaper The Daily Worker; Vern Smith (journalist) replaced him.
+Up to September 1933, Buchwald served as Moscow correspondent for the publications like the Communist Party USA's official newspaper, the Daily Worker; Vern Smith replaced him.

 Communist allegations

 During the 1930s, Buchwald came to the attention of the Dies Committee of the US House of Representatives for his contributions to Agitprop theater and again in the 1950s for his theater criticism that appeared in The Daily Worker.

 Personal life and death

 Buchwald married Stella Buchwald, also a writer.

 Buchwald wrote under several pen names including: B. Tulin, B. Brand, N. Poloner, and Bert Toulens (in English).

 Buchwald's friends and letter correspondents include Abraham Cahan.

 Buchwald died on June 7, 1956, in New York.